-Key industry trends include compelling long-term growth prospects, attractive competitive dynamics, consolidation opportunities and low risk of technological obsolescence.
-Key business characteristics may include high barriers to entry, significant streams of recurring revenue and high visibility of future revenue, opportunity for operational improvement, attractive steady-state margins, high incremental margins and attractive free cash flow characteristics.
-Legacy financial service companies can also share in these positive trends by repositioning themselves strategically and by making appropriate investments.
+Key trends across both industries include compelling long-term growth prospects, attractive competitive dynamics, consolidation opportunities and low risk of technological obsolescence.
+Key business characteristics may include high barriers to entry, significant intellectual property protections, significant streams of recurring revenue and high visibility of future revenue, opportunity for operational improvement, attractive steady-state margins, high incremental margins and attractive free cash flow characteristics.
+Legacy financial service and healthcare companies can also share in these positive trends by repositioning themselves strategically and by making appropriate investments.

-The rapid development in financial services related to technological innovation has disrupted nearly all corners of the financial industry, including banking, insurance, real estate, payments, wealth management, capital markets, big data, compliance, security, middle and back-office processing, and ledger systems, among other sectors and products.
+The rapid development of technological innovation in both financial services and healthcare has impacted all corners of each sector.
+In the financial industry, technological innovation has impacted traditional banking, insurance, real estate, payments, wealth management, capital markets, compliance, security, middle and back-office processing, and ledger systems, among other sectors and products.
 We believe that the increased adoption of FinTech solutions by both businesses and consumers will continue to promote further investment and growth of this market.
+Similarly, technological innovation in healthcare and related services industry is changing the industry dramatically and will lead to continued disruption, increasing access and reducing cost, while improving outcomes through innovation.